realA10001986/Flux-Capacitor/README.md

 ### Powering down the FC

-The FC sometimes writes data to either the internal flash file system or the SD card.
+The FC sometimes writes data to either the internal flash memory or the SD card.
 These write operations should not be interrupted by a power loss.

 In general, it is safe to power-down the FC when it is idle, after it has been fake-powered-down [through the TCD](#bttf-network-bttfn) or after a time travel sequence.